Douglas C-47 Skytrain: World War II

-The C-47 was vital to the success of many Allied campaigns, in particular, those at Guadalcanal and in the jungles of New Guinea and Burma, where the C-47 and its naval version, the R4D, made it possible for Allied troops to counter the mobility of the light-traveling Japanese Army.
+The C-47 was vital to the success of many Allied campaigns, in particular, those at Guadalcanal and in the jungles of New Guinea and Burma, where the C-47 and its naval version, the R4D, made countering the mobility of the light-traveling Japanese Army possible for Allied troops.
 C-47s were used to airlift supplies to the encircled American forces during the Battle of Bastogne in Belgium.
-Possibly its most influential role in military aviation, however, was flying "The Hump" from India into China.
-The expertise gained flying "The Hump" was later used in the Berlin Airlift, in which the C-47 played a major role until the aircraft were replaced by Douglas C-54 Skymasters.
+Possibly its most influential role in military aviation, however, was flying "the Hump" from India into China.
+The expertise gained flying "the Hump" was later used in the Berlin Airlift, in which the C-47 played a major role until the aircraft were replaced by Douglas C-54 Skymasters.

 In Europe, the C-47 and a specialized paratroop variant, the C-53 Skytrooper, were used in vast numbers in the later stages of the war, particularly to tow gliders and drop paratroops.
 During the invasion of Sicily in July 1943, C-47s dropped 4,381 Allied paratroops.
 More than 50,000 paratroops were dropped by C-47s during the first few days of the D-Day campaign also known as the invasion of Normandy, France, in June 1944.
-In the Pacific War, with careful use of the island landing strips of the Pacific Ocean, C-47s were used for ferrying soldiers serving in the Pacific theater back to the United States.
+In the Pacific War, with careful use of the island landing strips of the Pacific Ocean, C-47s were used to return soldiers serving in the Pacific theater to the United States.

 About 2,000 C-47s (received under Lend-Lease) in British and Commonwealth service took the name "Dakota", possibly inspired by the acronym "DACoTA" for Douglas Aircraft Company Transport Aircraft.

 The C-47 also earned the informal nickname "gooney bird" in the European theatre of operations.
-Other sources attribute this name to the first aircraft, a USMC R2D—the military version of the DC-2—being the first aircraft to land on Midway Island, previously home to the long-winged albatross known as the gooney bird which was native to Midway.
+Other sources attribute this name to the first aircraft, a USMC R2D—the military version of the DC-2—being the first aircraft to land on Midway Island, previously home to the long-winged albatross, known as the gooney bird, which was native to Midway.